-The City of Santa Cruz has adopted a Conflict of Interest Code, and Section 8 of that Code states that no person shall make or participate in a governmental decision which he or she knows or has reason to know will have a reasonably foreseeable material financial effect distinguishable from its effect on the public generally.

-The City Attorney is available to help advisory body members decide if they should declare a disqualification on any issue.
-There may be instances where financial conflict of interest is not the issue, and again, the City Attorney will provide guidance in determining whether an advisory body member should disqualify him/herself from acting on the item.
-In these instances, members should recuse themselves from a vote using the phrase, "...to avoid the appearance of impropriety."
+The City of Santa Cruz adopted a Conflict of Interest Code.
+The Code states that no person shall make or participate in a governmental decision which he or she knows or believes will have a reasonably foreseeable material financial effect distinguishable from its effect on the public generally.
+The City Attorney is available to help advisory body members decide if they should declare a disqualification on any issue and determine if it's a financial or if members should recuse themselves from a vote using the phrase, "...to avoid the appearance of impropriety."